r-vage/ComfyUI_RvTools/README.md

 The Wildcard Processor transforms static prompts into dynamic templates, enabling systematic exploration of prompt space and effortless generation of diverse, reproducible variations.

-## The Pipe Ecosystem of [RvTools]
+## The Pipe Ecosystem of [Eclipse]

-The pipe ecosystem in ComfyUI-RvTools is a sophisticated data interchange system designed to standardize and simplify the flow of complex data structures through ComfyUI workflows.
+The pipe ecosystem in ComfyUI_Eclipse is a sophisticated data interchange system designed to standardize and simplify the flow of complex data structures through ComfyUI workflows.
 Pipes act as containers that bundle related parameters, models, and settings into single, manageable objects, eliminating the need for dozens of individual node connections.

 ### Core Concept